Lecturer and researcher at the Department of Nutrition, Faculty of Health Sciences, Universitas Alma Ata

-Bunga Paramashanti works as an Assistant Professor at the Department of Nutrition, Faculty of Health Sciences, Universitas Alma Ata, Indonesia.
-She is currently a PhD student at the Sydney School of Public Health, The University of Sydney, Australia.
+Bunga Paramashanti is a researcher in public health nutrition field.
+In the last 10 years, she has been involved in teaching and research activities at the Department of Nutrition, Faculty of Health Sciences, Universitas Alma Ata, Indonesia.
+She is currently a postdoctoral research fellow at the National Research and Innovation Agency (BRIN), Indonesia.
 Her research focuses on public health nutrition, with emphasis on maternal and child nutrition.
-In her PhD project, she discusses infant and young child feeding practices and nutritional status.
+She completed her doctoral degree at the Sydney School of Public Health, The University of Sydney, Australia.
+In her PhD project, she discussed trends, inequalities, and determinants of infant and young child feeding practices and nutritional status using mixed-methods approaches.

 Experience